vitus-ayariga/Tumor-project/docs/Model/graphs.md

   <a href="../code.html#effect-of-varying-d_3-on-dendritic-cells" class="btn btn-primary" role="button">See code</a>
 </div>

+As expected, increasing the proliferation rate of dendritic cells due to tumour cells (d3) results in a higher number of dendritic cells

 ## 4. Cytotoxic (CD8+) Cells

 <div><img src="../img/cd8+.png" alt="tumor cells with varying d3" style="width:400px; border-radius: 10px;">
   <a href="../code.html#effect-of-varying-d_3-on-cd8-t-cells" class="btn btn-primary" role="button">See code</a>
 </div>

+The number of CD8+ T cells also appears to increase with higher values of d3, suggesting a stronger adaptive immune response

 ---